vicharak-in/shrike-lite/Docs/getting_started.md

 # Getting Started

-Hello, so you have got the Shrike FPGA , Nice !
+Hello, so you have got the Shrike FPGA, Nice!
 Now lets blink some leds and say hello to world of hardware.

 We will along the way see how to setup the required software and toolchain as well.